andriussok/wp-car-manager-fields/README.md

 A plugin that extends [WP Car Manager](https://www.wpcarmanager.com/)
 - add make-model metabox in single car admin
-- and allows to add new make-model in frontend car-submission form.
+- add new make-model in frontend car-submission form